dgnorton/norobo/README.md

 Spam / robo calling is an epidemic and relativly little has been done to stop it.
 There are some great services available like Nomorobo but unfortunately not all carriers offer the simulring feature it requires.
 There are also features I want that that type of service may not offer.
 E.g., temporarily block a number if it calls more than once in a minute, simultaneously check multiple online blacklist services, web interface for the call log, etc.

 ### How it works
-When a call comes in, your phone rings once, norobo gets the caller ID from the modem, checks a list of blocked numbers / rules, and hangs up on them if it matches the list.
+When a call comes in, your phone rings once, `norobod` gets the caller ID from the modem, runs the caller's info through the filters, and hangs up if the filters flag it as spam.
+You feel immediate pleasure from hearing the single ring, knowing `norobod` just hung up on a sleezy spammer.

 ### Compatibility
 It has been tested on *Linux* using a *Zoom 3095 USB Mini External Modem*.
 It can be run on an RPi or other small ARM based computers capable of running Linux & Go apps.
 It should also (in theory) work with any Hayes compatible modem that supports caller ID.
 It may also work on Windows and OS X.